CodeYourFuture/curriculum/content/js1/blocks/return/index.md

 emoji= '🗄️'
 [objectives]
     1='Identify a call site'
-    3='Identify the return value evaluated at a call site given its function declaration' 4='Reuse code to perform the same calculation with different inputs' 5='Log the return value of a function'
+    2='Identify the return value evaluated at a call site given its function declaration' 3='Log the return value of a function'
-    6='Given a short program, state the number of times a given function is called'
+    4='Given a short program, state the number of times a given function is called'
 +++

 ### 🔎 Checking the output